 It is widely known for its use by the U.S. military during the vietnam war from 1961 to 1971.
-The chemical eroded forest cover of 31,000 km
+The chemical eroded forest cover of $31,000 \, \mathrm{km^2}$

 - Optimum concentration of auxin for shoot growth is 10-100 ppm while for root growth it is very low i.e. 0.0001 ppm. (at high concentration auxin inhibit root growth.) - Gibberellins induce flowering in long day plants (LDPs) under non inductive photoperiods. - Gibberellins is a substitute of vernalisation. - Gibberellins is a substitute of red light requirement for seed germination in tobacco and lettuce (salad). - Gibberellin is a male hormone (promote formation of male flowers) - Auxin, gibberellins and ABA are acidic in nature while cytokinin is a basic hormone. - The discovery of each of five major groups of PGR have been accidental. - The role of PGR is of one kind of intrinsic control.
-Along with genomic control and extrinsic factors, they play an important role in plant growth and development. - Delay of senescence mainly caused by cytokinin. - Low level of auxin in a leaf as compare to stem is an indication that very soon leaf will shed. - For every phase of growth, differentiation and development of plants, one or the other PGR has some role to play such roles could be complimentary or antagonistic.
-These could be individualistic or synergistic.
+Along with genomic control and extrinsic factors, they play an important role in plant growth and development. - Delay of senescence mainly caused by cytokinin. - Low level of auxin in a leaf as compare to stem is an indication that very soon leaf will shed.